jackieli43/5611-Project1/README.md

 Difficulties I ran into:
 -   The biggest thing I think I ran into was that my partner dropped the class near the middle/end of this project which really left me in a time scramble to put this together.
+I think if I had a partner throughout this project would have gone much better, but things happen I guess.
 -   I didn't realize I could split crowd simulation and part 2 up, so I implemented a sort of crowd simulation into part 2 which honestly was really tough.
 -   Since I incorporated crowd simulation into part 2, I kept running into issues where my program would slow down, since there were so many computations being done.
 -   I havent used processing before, so it took alot to get used to.